-Voting information
+Voting information - Registered shareholders

-Registered shareholders hold shares in their own name and hold an actual certificate for these shares that indicates the number of shares held in the company.
+Registered shareholders hold shares in their own name and are listed in the company's share register.
+A registered shareholder will either hold a physical share certificate or have their shares held in bookentry form (i.e. registered electronically in the share register under the direct registration system (DRS) and evidenced by a DRS advice).
 If you are a registered shareholder, you can vote at the meeting or you can use the proxy form to appoint some other person to represent you and vote your shares at the meeting.

 If you wish to vote at the meeting, do not use the proxy.
 You can log-in to the virtual meeting using the 16-digit control number included on your proxy form, and your vote will be taken and counted at the meeting.
 If you do not wish to attend the meeting or do not wish to vote at the meeting, you should use the enclosed proxy form.
 You can return the proxy form to Broadridge, in the envelope provided, so that it is received by 5:00 p.m.
-(EDT) on Friday, April 26, 2024.
-You may also cast your vote prior to the meeting by using one of the other voting methods set out in the Voting options section starting on the following page.
+(EDT) on Tuesday, May 6, 2025.
+You may also cast your vote prior to the meeting by using one of the other voting methods set out in the Voting options section below.

-A proxy must be in writing and must be executed by the shareholder or by the shareholder's attorney authorized in writing, unless you have chosen to complete your proxy by telephone or online, as described on the proxy form and in the Voting options section starting on the following page.
+A proxy must be in writing and must be executed by the shareholder or by the shareholder's attorney authorized in writing, unless you have chosen to complete your proxy by telephone or online, as described on the proxy form and in the Voting options section.
 Unless otherwise specified, shareholder votes will be conducted by virtual ballot.

 All shares represented by properly completed proxies received prior to 5:00 p.m.
-(EDT) on Friday, April 26, 2024, or two days (excluding Saturdays, Sundays or statutory holidays) prior to any adjournment of the meeting, will be voted in accordance with your instructions as specified in the proxy, on any ballot votes that take place at the annual meeting.
+(EDT) on Tuesday, May 6, 2025, or two days (excluding Saturdays, Sundays and statutory holidays) prior to any adjournment of the meeting, will be voted in accordance with your instructions as specified in the proxy, on any ballot votes that take place at the annual meeting.

 Signing the enclosed proxy form gives authority to B.W.
 Corson, M.C.
 Hubbs or D.W.
 Cornhill, all of whom are directors of the company, to vote your shares at the meeting.
 You can appoint someone other than these directors to vote your shares.
 In order to appoint some other person to represent you as your proxyholder at the annual meeting, you must follow the instructions in the "Appointee instructions" section below by no later than 5:00 p.m.
-(EDT) on Friday, April 26, 2024 so that your proxyholder can log-in to the virtual meeting and vote on your behalf.
+(EDT) on Tuesday, May 6, 2025 so that your proxyholder can log-in to the virtual meeting and vote on your behalf.